 If the cancer does return after the original treatment, it is called recurrent myeloma or relapsed myeloma.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as targeted therapy and chemotherapy), but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the therapies described above such as targeted therapy and chemotherapy, but they may be used in a different combination or given at a different pace.

 People with relapsed myeloma often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 For most patients, a diagnosis of refractory cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.